ExoMars RSOWG - ExoMars

 The RSOWG Macro group is tasked with issues at the macroscopic scale, i.e. ~cm to km relevant to planning, guiding and organising science operations at the Oxia Planum landing site.

 A first task for the group is to perform coordinated and group-based detailed morphostratigraphic mapping exercise of the Oxia Planum landing site, focussing as a priority on the 1-sigma ellipse.
 The activity will result in a fine detail geospatial dataset comprising a geologic map, potential science targets, surface features and hazards at Oxia Planum to act as a basis for developing the science operations strategy.

 For this work the web-GIS system 'MMGIS' is used.
 Access is controlled via credentials on the Cosmos domain.
 If you are part of the RSOWG and wish to apply for a Cosmos account to participate in the mapping exercise please request an account.
 Note after obtaining a Cosmos account you must also be registered as part of the Macro group to login to MMGIS.
 Please request list via your ESA ExoMars project science contact.
 For issues with your Cosmos account, such as resetting your password, please see the Cosmos FAQ.

-If you are involved in RSOWG Macro, please log in to Cosmos to access the Resources page link below.
+If you are involved in RSOWG Macro, please log in to Cosmos to access the Macro group page.
 It can also be accessed by the navigation menu on the left.